Alcohol Use and Policy Enforcement

 Consequences of Violating Alcohol Policies

 Should a staff member choose to consume alcohol or violate policies and procedures related to alcohol use and abuse, nothing short of their position is at stake.
-While each situation is treated individually by the respective coordinator, it is important for the resident assistant to know that termination is likely if he or she chooses to violate the alcohol policy while employed as a resident assistant and after accepting the resident assistant position.
+While each situation is treated individually by the respective coordinator, it is important for the resident assistant to know that termination is likely if they choose to violate the alcohol policy while employed as a resident assistant and after accepting the resident assistant position.

 In the case of staff member termination the following procedures will be followed.